-The above staff also provide guidance and information that is added to key documentation e.g. Student Support Plans this may also include de-escalation and restorative strategies.
+The above staff also provide guidance and information that is added to key documentation including individual Pupil Positive Behaviour Support Plans and Indivdual Education Support Plans that include de-escalation and restorative strategies.
 They provide Clinical information that is added to the young person's educational report and information for the yearly EHCP reviews.